Russia asks France to extradite Kazakh oligarch Ablyazov

-MOSCOW Russia has asked France to extradite Kazakh oligarch banker Mukhtar Ablyazov, accused of embezzling up to $6 billion from his former bank BTA, Russia's deputy prosecutor general was reported as saying on Wednesday.
+MOSCOW Russia has asked France to extradite Kazakh oligarch banker Mukhtar Ablyazov, accused of embezzling up to $6 billion (3.8 billion pounds) from his former bank BTA, Russia's deputy prosecutor general was reported as saying on Wednesday.

-Ablyazov, 50, who had been in hiding since being handed a jail sentence for contempt of court by an English judge 18 months ago, was arrested near the Riviera resort of Cannes in July and has been in custody since.
+Ablyazov, 50, who had been in hiding since he was sentenced to jail in Britain 18 months ago, was arrested near the Riviera resort of Cannes in July and has been in custody since.

 "We have sent a request to the Ministry of Justice of France to extradite this so-called 'businessman' to Russia to be held criminally liable for fraud, money laundering and other crimes," Rossiskaya Gazeta quoted deputy Alexander Zvyagintsev as saying.

-Russia, Kazakhstan and Ukraine brought charges against Ablyazov in 2009 after BTA, the bank he once controlled, was seized by Kazakh authorities and declared insolvent.
+Russia, Kazakhstan and Ukraine brought charges against Ablyazov in 2009 after BTA was seized by Kazakh authorities and declared insolvent.
 BTA has Russian and Ukrainian subsidiaries.

 French authorities arrested Ablyazov on a request from Ukraine, and on August 1 he was told he was likely to be extradited there.